AynalemN/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important - Write a function that prints the last digit of a number.
 	* Prototype: `def print_last_digit(number):`
 	* Returns the value of the last digit
+10. a + b - Write a function that adds two integers and returns the result.
+	* Prototype: def add(a, b):
+	* Returns the value of a + b
+11. a ^ b - Write a function that computes a to the power of b and return the value.
+	* Prototype: `def pow(a, b)`:
+	* Returns the value of `a ^ b`